base/base/docs/specs/governance/governor.md

 #### `executeWithModule`

-Execute a successful proposal that was created with a module.
-This MUST only be possible when the quorum is reached, the vote is successful, and the deadline is reached.
+Similar to [`execute`](#execute), but for proposals that were created with a module.
+This MUST only be possible when the proposal has reached quorum and is considered successful in terms of votes.

+This function must call the `formatExecuteParams` function of the module passing the proposal ID and data to receive the formatted `targets`, `values`, and `calldatas` for execution.
+This MUST adhere to the [module's interface](#interface-1).

 ```solidity
 function executeWithModule(address _module, bytes memory _proposalData, bytes32 _descriptionHash) external payable returns (uint256)